kurtextrem/skillzero/README.md

 # skillzero

-Modern agent harnesses expose every installed skill's name and description to the model (but not their full content).
+Many modern agent harnesses only expose every installed skill's name and description to the model, no longer their full content*.
 With many skills, that can still **consume tokens, increase cost and add irrelevant context**.
 Experts like [Matt Pocock](https://x.com/mattpocockuk/status/2067205673792721057), [Addy Osmani](https://x.com/addyosmani/status/2086871426653356066) and [swyx](https://x.com/swyx/status/2086505938144616810) have called out the same problem.

 skillzero solves it by diving skills into 3 categories: